Celebrating Live Theatre Since 1947

 In 1981, the Board of Directors negotiated a lease for an empty band room on the Junior High School campus on Lizzie Street.
 Affectionately known as the Hilltop Theatre, this venue allowed the Little Theatre to produce a full season of plays and offer season subscriptions, which, in turn, created several new revenue streams for the organization.

-In 1993, the Little Theatre moved into our current home, the former City library, after the City of San Luis Obispo built a new library on the corner of Palm and Osos street.
+In 1993, the Little Theatre moved into our current home, the former City library, on the corner of Palm and Morro Streets.
 A crew was quickly assembled to transform this empty library into a functional performance space before our first season downtown.
-Risers were built, seats were installed, and—legend has it—the building was finished and legally able to welcome the public inside a few hours before our first production opened.
+Risers were built, seats were installed, and—legend has it—the building was finished and legally able to welcome the public inside just a few hours before our first production opened.